johannschopplich/kirbylog/README.md

 > The most simple, Kirby-esque way to log content to file.

-Most of the times, I just want to log some string or array to a file.
+Most of the time, I just want to log some string or array to a file.
 That's what this plugin does.
 The given input:

 ```php
 // Anywhere in your code